-In a neighbourhood where most houses stare at the harbour view from enormous glass facades, Hill House’s 35 degree skillion roofs create a quieter dwelling in far richer dialogue with the surrounding landscape.
-Hill House’s roofs intimately enclose an interior against the hill-side.
-The renovation works enhance this spatial quality and sense of connectedness with the site.
-Whilst only minor surgical demolition is needed to reorganise and join with the outdoors, Hill House is completely resurfaced with a natural palette.
+Hill House’s existing skillion roofs intimately enclose an interior against the hillside and amplify the harbour presence from beyond.
+The renovation works enhance this spatial quality and sense of connectedness with the surrounds.
+Whilst only minor surgical demolition was needed to reorganise and join with the outdoors, Hill House is completely resurfaced with a natural palette.
 A durable exterior of concrete, stone and zinc will patina and blend with the landscape tones.
-Through finely framed glazing, the harbour’s presence spills indoors.
-The water’s soft blue reflections animate an interior of warm timber joinery, oak horizontal planes, crisp white vaulted volumes and soft shear curtains.
+The new materials revitalise the existing house and preserve the structure for many years to come.
+Through finely framed glazing, the harbour sights and colours spill indoors.
+The water’s soft blue reflections animate an interior of warm timber joinery, oak horizontal planes, crisp white vaulted volumes, and soft shear curtains.

-By Toby Breakspear, Tiffany Liew, Ciaran Acton, 2016-Current.
+By Toby Breakspear, Tiffany Liew, Ciaran Acton, 2016-2020.
 Built by A.M.
 Custom Builders.
 Structural Engineering by Partridge.